ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     main()
 ```

-Running this we see that the first request finishes before the second because it is started first and "blocks" until it is done.
+When we run this, we see that the first request finishes before the second because it is started first and "blocks" until it is done.

-Now lets try interleaving these iterators to get a form of concurrency.
+Let's try interleaving these iterators to get a form of concurrency.

 [Example 5](example-5-multiple-request-iterators-concurrent.py)
 ```py